Covid 19: Support And Guidance

 Student Guidance for Online Teaching

-The Digital Learning Team have created guidance to help students with online teaching activity, and making the most of digital learning tools and systems.
+The Digital Learning Team have created guidance to help students with online teaching activity, and student guidance for online assessment.

 The University Library - help for students

-How students can get the most out of the University's digital library.
-More information can be found here.
+Find out how students can get the most out of the University's digital library.

 The Writing Advisory Service from the ELTC